-These are the people in the UK who deliver the 2 day Transition LAUNCH and Transition TALK courses.
+These are the people in the UK who deliver the 2 day Transition LAUNCH, Transition THRIVE, and Transition TALK courses.

 If you are looking for Transition Trainers in other countries, please go to your country's Transition website.
-There are Transition Trainers delivering courses in Ireland, Italy, Canada, New Zealand, Australia, Japan, China, Norway, Sweden, Denmark, Belgium, Austria, Germany, the USA, Brazil, and Holland.
+There are Transition Trainers delivering courses in Ireland, Italy, Canada, New Zealand, Australia, Japan, China, Norway, Sweden, Denmark, Belgium, Austria, Germany, the USA, Brazil, Mexico, Hungary, France, Spain, Portugal, Romania, Luxumberg, Switzerland, Austria, and Holland.

-Sophy set up the first “Heart and Soul” group in Totnes that focuses on the psychology of change, as well as coordinating the TTT central office and systems.
+Sophy jointly set up the first “Heart and Soul”, or Inner Transition group in Totnes in 2006.
+She co-founded Transition Training and has delivered Launch and other workshops to transition projects around the world and is currently coordinating work on Inner Transition for Transition Network.
 A trainer for over 20 years she has worked as an engineer, information systems consultant and psychotherapist and has considerable experience of voluntary sector and community projects.

 Mandy lives with her children in a small village in the beautiful Ddyfi Valley in mid Wales.
 She is an initiating group member of Transition Bro Ddyfi Trawsnewid which she helped set up in 2007 and has been actively involved with ever since.
 She has been a teacher and trainer for over 15 years and has worked in sustainable land use research, horticulture, vocational training and is also qualified as a medical herbalist.

 She has a long-term interest in traditional land use and low impact ways of living and spent time both in the UK and abroad learning how to do this on a practical level.
 She discovered the delights of permaculture and gained her design certificate in 1993.